JordanMartinez/purescript-jordans-reference/21-Hello-World/Readme.md

 This folder will document everything necessary to create a simple console-based program in Purescript.
 It will explain:
 - The foundations of FP programming
 - The Prelude library (including Functor, Apply, Applicative, Bind, and Monad explanations)
-- A simple "Hello World" program
+- A simple "Hello World" program and other Effects
-- Local Mutable State vs Global Mutable State
 - How to handle Errors/Exceptions, the FP way
+- Custom Compiler Warnings/Errors
+- The difference between Local Mutable State vs Global Mutable State
 - How to test code
 - How to benchmark / profile code
 - How to structure an application (putting it all together)